irenecrsn/gmat/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There is one NOTE informing about the mantainer and stating that the submission is new.
+There is one NOTE informing about the maintainer and stating that the submission is new.

+There is also an indication of possible misspelled words (Córdoba, et, al, arXiv), which are all false positives.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.